Victoria Hamilton-Barritt: Musical theatre

 In 2013 Hamilton-Barritt appeared in A Chorus Line at the London Palladium as Diana Morales.
 She played the role of Daniela in Lin Manuel Miranda's In the Heights in 2014.
-The show won rave reviews opening at the Southwark Playhouse in London.
-The show was reworked and opened at The Kings Cross Theatre in the Autumn of 2015 where she returned to the role of Daniela while pregnant and retiring the role at eight months pregnant.
+The show opened at the Southwark Playhouse in London and transferred at the Kings Cross Theatre in the Autumn of 2015, where Hamilton-Barritt returned to the role of Daniela while pregnant and retiring the role at eight months pregnant.

 In September 2016 Hamilton-Barritt returned to work in the production of Murder Ballad at the Arts Theatre as the Narrator, alongside Kerry Ellis, Ramin Karimloo and Norman Bowman.
+In the same year she was nominated for the Olivier Award for Best Actress in a Supporting Role in a Musical for the role.

-In 2017 Victoria played the role of Kate in Michael John LaChuisa's The Wild Party at The Other Palace.
+In 2017 Victoria played the role of Kate in Michael John LaChiusa's The Wild Party at The Other Palace.
+The production also included Frances Ruffelle as Queenie and John Owen-Jones as Burr.

 In 2019 Hamilton-Barritt starred in The View UpStairs playing the role of Inez at the Soho Theatre, in London from 18 July to 24 August.

 In 2020, it was announced that Hamilton-Barritt would play the Stepmother in Andrew Lloyd Webber's Cinderella, alongside Carrie Hope Fletcher playing Cinderella.
-Beginning in September 2021 at the Gillian Lynne Theatre in London until the production ran until in June 2022.
+The show opened in September 2021 at the Gillian Lynne Theatre and ran until in June 2022.

+In 2024 Hamilton-Barritt was part of the UK Premiere for Bronco Billy The Musical in the role of Constance at Charing Cross Theatre.
+The production has ambitions for a future transfer.

+In 2025, it was announced that Hamilton-Baritt would be joining the West End production of Hadestown and would be playing the role of Persephone.

+In August 2025, it was announced that Hamilton-Baritt would join the principle cast for the West End premiere of Paddington: The Musical, playing the role of Millicent Clyde from November 2025.

+Theatre credits

 Film

 In 2009 Hamilton-Barritt appeared in A Bunch of Amateurs, starring Burt Reynolds and Imelda Staunton in which she played a Hollywood director's assistant.
 She also appeared in a BBC special of A Tale Of Two Cities which was narrated by Michael York.